 Ygl solutions need to offer more capability on an analytic platform to offer effective supply chain optimisation, emissions applications, and closed-loop designs that are beneficial to clients and partners.
 Our solutions need to provide a fair and transparent method for making informed decisions.
 Industry Technology 4.0 builds on existing manufacturing technologies, and potential subsequent solutions might be the reduction of waste, adjusting the real lines in real time, and transforming the data into information and insights.
 We wish that the Sustainability Report on Supply Chain Management for Ygl and its stakeholders can be a starting point with simple, clear, concise, consistent, and credible key environmental and sustainability metrics which help measure whether Ygl is on the right road towards improving our social, economic, and environmental performance.
-Improved performance information network to include partners because sustainable improvement, which can take many years, also involves the development of long-term capabilities such as regulatory intervention, which sometimes imposes costly obligations on businesses that themselves are excluded from the information society.
+Improved performance information has the potential to bring practical benefits to companies.
+We might also consider extending our innovation network to include partners because sustainable improvement, which can take many years, also involves the development of long-term capabilities such as regulatory intervention, which sometimes imposes costly obligations on businesses that themselves are excluded from the information society.